 When choosing any mulching attachment, it’s important to make sure it matches the machine’s capabilities to ensure it can operate efficiently.
 The machine needs to have the proper flow rate and be able to handle the weight of the attachment.
 Below, I discuss cutting capacity and capabilities of each skid steer mulcher.

 Skid steer disc mulchers have a larger cutting capacity.
 You’ll typically see a cutting capacity of 14” diameter trees.
 For drum mulchers, you’ll typically see an 8” or 9” capacity.
 “High flow skid steer drum mulchers will cut 8” diameter trees continuously.
 Operators can cut bigger trees than that, but it’s not advised.
 It doesn’t make sense to mulch any material larger than 8”, because it takes too much time.
 It helps to have someone go in beforehand to cut down the bigger trees and remove them before going in with the mulcher,” said Craig Erpelding, from US Equipment Broker.

 Tree Clearing Methods & Productivity

 Disc mulchers have the ability to pull whole trees into the deck, mulching them to pieces within a few seconds.
 Lastly, the stump can be mulched to the ground.

 Both types of mulchers are able to cut the tops off taller trees.
-Then the operator would mulch the stump to the ground using multiple passes.
+Then the operator can mulch the stump to ground level.
 Lastly, the top of the tree can be mulched while lying on the ground.
 Another similar technique is cutting a tree near the bottom and try to mulch the tree on the ground.
 This is a safer but more time-consuming method.

 A disc is more difficult to bog down than a drum.
 Virnig's 900 lb disc and bent axis piston motor helps power through thick brush and 14" diameter trees with ease.
 Overall, trees can be cleared a lot quicker, which results in higher productivity when compared to a drum mulcher.